GregorCH/springschool/README.md

 Some Ressources and material for the [Spring School](http://optdata-springschool.com/index.php/en/) on Optimization and Data Science in Novi Sad.

+# Virtual Linux Environment

+For users with a Windows or Mac laptop, we recommend to download the [Linux Mint virtual environment](http://www.zib.de/hendel/download/Linux_Mint_18.1_xfce.ova), which you can load into, e.g., virtual box [as explained here](https://www.maketecheasier.com/import-export-ova-files-in-virtualbox/).

+The download size is about 2.2G!

+In the home-directory of the virtual machine user, a subdirectory "springschool" contains the prepared additional optimization software tools IPOPT and SCIP.

+Among other stuff, the virtual machine features:

+- optimization software packages IPOPT and SCIP, the latter precompiled with IPOPT
+- the optimization language Julia
+- Package managers pip, git, npm
+- Python site packages numpy, matplotlib, cython, and sklearn, ...
+- SCIP python interface PyScipOpt
+- Editors kate, vim, emacs

+If you would like to install additional software inside the VM that require root privileges, the **credentials** are

+- user name: **optimization**
+- password: **opti123**

 # get-software

 Bash Script to install system libraries, some site packages for Python